Nelyx/action-calver/README.md

 # Set Calver javascript action

-This action determins a CalVer version number based on a UTC date and the branch name.
+This action determins a Calver version number based on a UTC date and the branch name.
 The version is stored in the environment variable `PACKAGE_VERSION`.

 ## Inputs